aretext/aretext/client-server-design.md

 Editor state
 ------------

-Editor state (owned by the server) must now represent both **shared** data (available to all clients) and **per-client** data.
-Per-client data is indexed by a unique client ID, which the server assigns on client connection and removes when the client disconnects.
-Additionally, editor state must include multiple documents loaded at the same time, with each document opened by one or more clients.
+Editor state (owned by the server) must now represent both **shared** data (available to all clients) and **per-session** data.
+Per-session data is indexed by a unique session ID, which the server assigns on client connection and removes when the client disconnects.
+Additionally, editor state must include multiple documents loaded at the same time, with each document opened in one or more sessions.

 Shared data: